The Burning Red: Music and lyrics

-Machine Head guitarist Logan Mader quit the band in 1998 following the recording of their album The More Things Change... (according to the official Machine Head Facebook Page, he wrote the main riff for "I Defy" before his departure); he was replaced by Ahrue Luster.
-With the recording of The Burning Red, the band added new elements to its music, including a small amount of rapping vocals, a move which some believe to have been influenced by Luster himself.
+Guitarist Logan Mader quit the band in 1998 following the recording of their album The More Things Change... (according to Machine Head's Facebook page, he wrote the main riff for "I Defy" before his departure); he was replaced by Ahrue Luster.

+With the recording of The Burning Red, the band added new elements to its music, including a small amount of rapping vocals, a move which some believe to have been influenced by Luster.
 The album shows the band experimenting musically, using a disco drum line in "The Blood, the Sweat, the Tears", putting some rapping vocals in "Desire to Fire", and a layer of crooning vocals on "Silver".
 Citing the need for a few B-side tracks, producer Ross Robinson encouraged the band to record a smooth-sounding cover of the Police song "Message in a Bottle" after hearing Robb Flynn experiment with it during rehearsal.
 However, Flynn strongly fought against it being included on the album, and still does not think highly of the cover.
 The song ended up on the album, not used as a B-side.
 Joel McIver, however, refused to label The Burning Red nu metal, and he wrote that anyone dismissing the album as nu metal has not listened to it, or is not a fan of the "atmospheric, impassioned groove-metal that Machine Head were focusing on at this stage."

 Rick Anderson of AllMusic called the album "aggro-metal".
 Responding to critics, McClain stated the band was not trying to emulate popular trends; they simply "wanted to sound different".
 Flynn said that the band had been pigeonholed by those who complained that the two prior albums were too similar to each other, so the band had determined to reach for different influences on this project.
+He also admitted that his personal situation at the time, which included struggling with depression and bulimia caused by fame, influenced the writing.

 Amy Sciaretto of CMJ said that, despite the presence of Robinson who had produced Limp Bizkit and Korn, The Burning Red shows the progression of Machine Head's own "visceral, gut-grinding" sound rather than an imitation of Korn.

-The song "Five" is about a sexual abuse incident Flynn suffered as a five-year-old child.
-Flynn said that recording the song was difficult enough for him; he would never perform it on stage.
+The song "The Blood, The Sweat, The Tears" was written about Flynn's struggle with bulimia, while "Five" is about a sexual abuse incident Flynn suffered as a five-year-old child.
+He said that recording the song was difficult enough for him; he would never perform it on stage.
+The song "Devil with the King's Card" was written about departing guitarist Mader, named after a phrase he used to describe Flynn during substance-induced psychosis.